for Veterans and the Public

 - Pets Are Wonderful Support (PAWS)

-A non-profit organization that focuses on pets as a way to improve the mental health and well-being of people with HIV/AIDS.
+A non-profit organization that focuses on pets as a way to improve the mental health and well-being of those must vulnerable in the community.
 Includes information on health issues and international list of organizations.